 This program is ideal for those seeking formal HCI UX certification, and can also serve as an onramp to CCI's Master's in Information program.
 Credits obtained in the Post-Baccalaureate Certificate in HCI/ UX can be applied toward the MS in Information (MSI) program, where students may pursue one of the following graduate majors: HCI/ UX Major, Digital Content Management Major, and Library and Information Science Major (ALA accredited).

-What is a Human Computer Interaction/ User Experience (UX) certification?
+What is the Human Computer Interaction/ User Experience (UX) Certificate?

 Whether or not you have an educational or professional background in the tech field, the human computer interaction certificate provides the comprehensive knowledge you need to know to help make technology more useful, efficient and/or accessible for people and organizations.